hynesc/BD4H-project/README.md

 ## Key Results

-Our experiments were run over multiple trials (10-30) to ensure robust and statistically sound results.
+We conducted our experiments over 30 trials (up from the original authors’ 10) to ensure more robust and statistically sound results.
 The primary evaluation metric is **Area Under the Precision-Recall Curve (PR-AUC)**, which is well-suited for imbalanced datasets like this one.

 ### Replication Findings
 Using the hyperparameters described in the original paper, we found **no statistically significant difference** between the CONTENT model and the GRU baseline.
 This contradicts the paper's central claim for the synthetic dataset.